-If you find the views into your betta tank suddenly seem a lot browner than they used to be, you’re probably dealing with a normal, if not somewhat annoying, part of fish keeping: a brown algae outbreak.
-This slimy substance might start small but if left untreated, will soon overwhelm your betta tank, covering walls, plants, and substrate in an ugly brown coating.
+If you’re starting to see a lot more “brown” in your betta fish tank, you’re probably dealing with a somewhat common, if not annoying, part of fish keeping: a brown algae outbreak.
+This slimy substance might start small but if left untreated, will soon overwhelm your betta tank, covering walls, plants, and substrate in an unpleasant brown coating.

 The good news is that various types of brown algae aren’t dangerous to your betta fish.
-However, brown algae will harm and even kill any live plants in your tank.
+However, brown algae will make it more difficult for you to look at your betta for both health check purposes and for appreciating your fish in their colorful glory.
 Not to mention, it’s just plain unpleasant to look at!
 In this article, we’ll discuss what brown algae are, what causes them, and how to remove them.
 We’ll also talk about how you can stop brown algae outbreaks before they even start.

 What Is Brown Algae?